Appstun/NeuroInfoAPI-Docs/schedule.md

 #### Description

 Get a weekly schedule from the database for a given week and year.
-Requires authentication and applies standard rate limiting.

 #### Authentication